CoreCrafted-Network/server-docs/rules.rst

 =============
 Server Rules
 =============
-For every players [#]_ joining our server network , you are required to follow the server rules stated below and NOT to break any of them for the sake of server safety and game fairness, ultimately maintain a good gaming experience at our server.
+For every player [#]_ joining our server network , you are required to follow the server rules stated below and NOT to break any of them for the sake of server safety and game fairness, ultimately maintain a good gaming experience at our server.

 This set of rule is humanly designed keep things smooth only , and have no intend to restrict your freedom.
-However, if you have opinion / found the rule not resaonable for you to follow, please kindly contact ThisTNTSquid or post a thread at our discussion forum.
+However, if you have opinion / found the rule not reasonable for you to follow, please kindly contact ThisTNTSquid or post a thread at our discussion forum.

 Have a nice time playing :)

-.. [#] "Player" is meaning all users joining the server, reguardless of the rank and reputation of the user in server
+.. [#] "Player" is meaning all users joining the server, regardless of the rank and reputation of the user in server

 --------